-Add bacon or pancetta.
+- Add bacon or pancetta.
 Just cut it into 1 inch pieces, cook until done, drain, and add it with the cheese.

 - Experiment with the spices and herbs.
 If you love garlic, try adding a bit of garlic powder to the white sauce.
 Paprika is a good addition, as well, maybe sprinkled on the top to add a little color.
 If you’re not a nutmeg fan, leave it out.
 It will still taste great!

 - Lighten it up by using low fat milk to make the white sauce.
 It won’t be quite as creamy but you’ll save some calories and fat.
 If you’re really looking to cut calories, don’t mix any cheese into the white sauce and just sprinkle a half cup on top of the gratin before baking.

 Storage & Reheating Tips

 This dish is really best eaten right away.
 If you do have leftovers, heat them gently in the oven until they’re heated through, or in the microwave.
 The gratin will keep a couple of days in the fridge.

-These cheesy Brussels sprouts would be a great side for Thanksgiving.
+These cheesy Brussels sprouts are a great side for Thanksgiving.
 Looking for more great recipes for that special day?
 I’ve got you covered!